Colton21/NueXSecModules/README.md

 This means, however, whenever you change the `TPCObjectContainer` or `ParticleContainer` classes you need to make sure you recompile and ensure the new libraries are visible to your script.

+###Calculating the Cross Section

+The cross section is calculated at the end of the scripts/selection.cxx code.
+Using whatever the final results of the selection are, the values are plugged into the standard formula to caculate the cross section.
+This is mostly striaght-forward, however calculating the flux can be tricky.

+To properly calculate the flux we use three separate scripts.
+The first is found in potFinder, where you can run `potfinder.fcl` over the art ROOT files to produce `pot_extraction.root`, which contains the POT histogram for your files.
+This will take several minutes given the speed of access to your files.
+Then we can use  `scripts/potSum.cxx` to extract the total POT from the histogram.

+Lastly, we need to consulte GENIE and the NuMI flux histograms to find the proper scaling value.
+This particular scaling factor will change based on your desired signal and beam.
+If you'd like to use it, I'll be happy to provide you with the scaling factor I use or the module and source files.
+Those on the gpvms can access `/uboone/app/users/chill2/flux_scripts`.
+The script is simple enough so I simply execute using root: `root -l flux_calc.cxx+`.

 ## Open Tickets